nesrine-snoussi/nesrine-snoussi/README.md

 ## Hello 👋

-I'm Nesrine Snoussi, a final year Engineering student with a passion for crafting robust and scalable software solutions.
-Currently, I'm diving into the world of DevOps as an intern, exploring the intersection of development and operations to streamline software delivery pipelines.
+A fresh engineering soul with a passion for crafting robust and scalable software solutions.
+Currently, I'm diving into the world of DevOps, exploring the intersection of development and operations to streamline software delivery pipelines.
+I'm eagerly seeking my first job opportunity as a Software Engineer.
 <div align="center">
     <img src="https://media.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.gif" width="600" height="337" alt="GIF Description">
 </div>